 Health information guides public health interventions (agenda-keeping) and points to emerging public health issues (agenda-setting).
 In order to fulfil these functions, health information needs to be duly prioritised, ensuring that relevant public health issues are identified and that public health interventions respond to real needs.
 Little can be found in the literature on health information prioritisation methods and procedures in Europe, including the selection of indicators.
 We tried to close this gap with an online two-round Policy Delphi survey that was distributed to EU MSs and associated countries' representatives.
 The expected outcome is a list of good-practice-approaches to health information development and guidance for prioritisation at national level.
 The document will include criteria, methods and structured prioritisation processes as well as stakeholder involvement.
-We also aim to draw insights into the inclusion of good-practiceapproaches in the prioritisation of health information and health targets both national and international.
+We also aim to draw insights into the inclusion of good-practiceapproaches in the prioritisation of health information in the respective countries, as well as analyse the connection between health information and health targets both national and international.
 Guidance for prioritisation of health information for national health reporting enhances comparability of health information systems across the EU and associated countries.
 The guidance could be further developed into a health information prioritisation strategy at the European level for establishment of an EU health information system.
 (More information will be available by the end of the project on our website www.inf-act.eu.
 Deliverable 5.3.
 Prioritisation in HI development and recommendations)